PitonCMS/Engine/support/client/pages.md

 # Pages and Collection Detail Pages

-**Pages** have content accessible at a specific URL.
-Typically these hold mostly *static* content such as Home, About, Location, and Collection Summaries etc. and are part of the main website navigation.
+*Pages* have content accessible at a specific URL.
+Typically these pages hold mostly *fixed* content such as Home, About, Location etc. and are part of the main website navigation.
 You can create new Pages from the **Content > Pages > Add [Template]** menu.

 Collections are groups of *related* pages such as blog posts, recipes, services, activities etc. and consist of *Collection Detail Pages* (each accessible at a specific URL), and *Collection Summaries* which is a group of the related links to the detail pages.
 You can create a Collection Detail Page from the **Content > Collections > Add [Template]** menu, or from the view all collection details page.